lewislarsen/youtube-channel-notifier/README.md

 There are no plans to support platforms other than YouTube.

 ### How can I request a new notification channel?
 Please create an issue in the repository and I'll get back to you.

+### What about shorts?
+In the RSS feed, shorts are indistinguishable from regular longform videos.
+The notifier will notify you of all new videos, including shorts.

 ## Support & Community